Top executives from Mastercard and Visa face Congress over high swipe fees - NewsBreak

 They believe more credit card competition could make Mastercard and Visa lower their fee prices.

-The top executives from Mastercard and Visa told federal lawmakers they aren’t just competing with check and cash anymore.
+The top executives from Mastercard and Visa told federal lawmakers they aren’t just competing with checks and cash anymore.

-“We also compete today with digital wallets, buy now pay later solutions, fintech and big tech, real time payment systems and crypto currency,” said Bill Sheedy, Senior advisor to chairman at Visa, Inc.
+“We also compete today with digital wallets, buy now pay later solutions, fintech and big tech, real-time payment systems, and cryptocurrency,” said Bill Sheedy, Senior advisor to the chairman at Visa, Inc.

 Mastercard and Visa say they don’t make any money off these interchange fees and they say setting this fee rate is a balancing act.

-“We are incentivized to create balance between all stakeholders both merchants and banks, if we set interchange fees too high, merchants won’t accept.
-If we set interchange fees rates too low, banks won’t issue,” said Linda Kirkpatrick, president for Mastercard North America.
+“We are incentivized to create balance between all stakeholders, both merchants and banks.
+If we set interchange fees too high, merchants won’t accept.
+If we set interchange fees rates too low, banks won’t issue,” said Linda Kirkpatrick, president of Mastercard North America.

 Some lawmakers want credit card companies to become more transparent with customers about interchange fees.